 Back in March, GoTo also unveiled a directory-style structure for perusing its listings.
 Selecting a topic doesn't bring up human-classified results.
 Instead, each topic simply passes along search terms when you select it.

 For example, click on the computing "category" from the home page, and GoTo does a search for that word, exactly as if you had just searched on "computing" yourself.
 After performing a search, topic links also appear in the upper-left hand corner of the results page.
 For example, a search on "sports" brings up links to the "sports personalities" and "sports news" topics.
+For webmasters, if you want to be listed for a particular "category," just bid on the main words of that category.
+For example, to be in the "Travel > Air Travel > Flight Times" category, you bid on the last words, "flight times."

 GoTo added the topical structure primarily to help users be more specific with their requests, which in turn allows its advertisers more opportunity to reach those users.
 "Consumers and advertisers were converging on the top of the hierarchy.
 The directory and related search allows us to help them meet on more targeted terms," said Brewer.